Skip to Content

 Just 40 of 1,400-or-so applicants for roadway dining have made it through the process, which requires approval from DOT and the local City Council member and community board, Lander said.
 The Comptroller, who's also a candidate for mayor, pinned the delays in part on City Hall: "They just were not approved to hire up the staff necessary to approve all these applications," he said.

 But DOT staffing is downstream from the real problem — a Kafkaesque bureaucratic maze designed by parking-first City Council members to put every roadblock imaginable before restaurants who want to set up in the street.
-Before last summer, a businesses needed to do to set up in the street was telling DOT.
+Before last summer, all a businesses needed to do to set up in the street was tell DOT.
 Now they need to tell DOT, buy insurance, pay several city fees, hold a public hearing and win the support of their City Council member and community board.

 Streetsblog began sounding the alarm about the City Council's weak seasonal outdoor dining program long before it even passed.
 As businesses across the city told us, the cost of setting up in the street for al fresco eating and drinking simply wouldn't be worth under a city law that requires set-ups go into storage for four months every winter to make way for car storage.
 Add to that new and onerous regulations and fees, and many restaurateurs told us and other outlets that they expected to surrender the curb to private autos when the time came.